MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 ## Overview of lobby settings and policies

-The following table shows the Teams meeting settings and policies that affect how meeting participants interact with the lobby.
+The following table shows the Teams meeting policies that affect how meeting participants interact with the lobby.

 |Setting|Description|
 |:------|:----------|